-Canadian-Indian artist Jasleen Powar, better known as Horsepowar, is exploring the depths of cuisine as the host for the hit new series, “The Curry Shop.”
-A collaboration between Complex, First We Feast, and Bira 91, the hip-hop industry is tastefully aligned with the food industry.
+Canadian-Indian artist Jasleen Powar, better known as Horsepowar, is exploring the depths of cuisine as the host for the new hit series, “The Curry Shop.”
+A collaboration between Complex, First We Feast, and Bira 91, the series shows how the hip-hop industry is tastefully aligned with the food industry.

 Horsepowar says she started cooking around this time of last year.
 Depending on how sad she is, the more complicated recipes she would try out.
 When she was really upset she spent six hours making pork soup dumplings, right down to making the dough from scratch.
 When she doesn’t feel like her songwriting is meditative enough, she turns to cook Asian and Mexican food.
 She says without even realizing it, her life was leading to enjoying the process of food, through “The Curry Shop.”

 I spoke with the artist to learn more about her experience hosting “The Curry Shop” and with her connection to food and music.

 What has hosting The Curry Shop been like??